Centene (CNC)

 Centene was roughly breakeven when averaging the last five years of quarterly operating profits, lousy for a healthcare business.

-Analyzing the trend in its profitability, Centene’s operating margin decreased by 4.1 percentage points over the last five years.
-The company’s two-year trajectory also shows it failed to get its profitability back to the peak as its margin fell by 5 percentage points.
+Looking at the trend in its profitability, Centene’s operating margin decreased by 5.3 percentage points over the last five years.
+The company’s two-year trajectory also shows it failed to get its profitability back to the peak as its margin fell by 5.8 percentage points.
 This performance was poor no matter how you look at it - it shows its expenses were rising and it couldn’t pass those costs onto its customers.

 Centene Trailing 12-Month Operating Margin (GAAP)

-In Q3, Centene generated an operating margin profit margin of negative 14%, down 15.6 percentage points year on year due to a $6.7 billion non-cash goodwill impairment, resulting in a GAAP loss and corresponding reduction of retained earnings in the third quarter of 2025.
+This quarter, Centene generated an operating margin profit margin of negative 3.5%, down 3.9 percentage points year on year.
 This contraction shows it was less efficient because its expenses grew faster than its revenue.

 8. Earnings Per Share